Society welcomes all records of birds in Leicestershire and Rutland, including

 in the correct format.
 To download the LROSRecorder program, RIGHT

-click here, and select 'save target as' - Save the zip file
+click here, and select 'save target as' - Save the file to

 When and where to send your records